|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 After breakfast, we make our way into Zimbabwe as we cross the Zambezi River.
 After completing immigration formalities, we continue to our hotel, located within Victoria Falls National Park.

-Day 22: Victoria Falls - Helicopter or Lion Walk, Zambezi Sunset Cruise
+Day 22: Victoria Falls - Stanley & Livingston Historian/Storyteller, Zambezi Sunset Cruise

-After breakfast, you have the option of choosing a helicopter flight over the falls, a walk with the lions or if you so wish a free morning to relax poolside, while overlooking the famous watering hole at our lodge.
+After breakfast, you have a free morning to relax poolside, while overlooking the famous watering hole at our lodge.